BGHDDevelopment/PunishmentGUIRecode/README.md

 **Issue Reporting/Support**

-While you may report issues via the "Issues" tab I recommend brining them up on our [Discord](https://bghddevelopment.com/discord) as it will be a faster response.
+While you may report issues via the "Issues" tab I recommend putting them on our [Discord](https://bghddevelopment.com/discord) as it will be a faster response.

 **Suggestions**